jimmylee/next-postgres-sequelize/README.md

 npm run dev
 ```

-You can now visit `localhost:8000` in the browser of your choice.
+You can now visit `localhost:8000` in a browser.

-## Setup Heroku
+## Deploy: Setup Heroku

 Install Heroku.